maryhasan/maryhasan.github.io/index.md

 - Fine-tuned pre-trained natural language models (e.g., BERT and USE) on the target classification task.
 -  Developed a baseline neural network model (i.e., Bi-LSTM) and evaluated DeepEmotex models.
 -  The proposed DeepEmotex-BERT model outperformed the baseline model by 23%.
-- Implemented using Python: Scikit-learn, NumPy, Pandas, TensorFlow, PyTorch [PDF](https://github.com/maryhasan/maryhasan.github.io/blob/gh-pages/MaryamHasanIEEEBigData2021.pdf)
+- Implemented using Python: Scikit-learn, NumPy, Pandas, TensorFlow, PyTorch.
+[PDF](https://github.com/maryhasan/maryhasan.github.io/blob/gh-pages/MaryamHasanIEEEBigData2021.pdf)

 ### EmotexStream, A two-stage framework to Discover Trends in Public Emotion, 2017
 -	Developed a binary classification model to classify text messages into emotion and no-emotion classes.
 - Developed and evaluated an online method to measure public emotion and detect temporal changes of emotion in a stream of messages during events.
 - Used Hoeffding’s inequality to define an upper bound on the probability that the sum of independent random variables deviates from its expected value.
 Implemented using Java.
 [PDF](https://github.com/maryhasan/maryhasan.github.io/blob/gh-pages/MaryamHasanJournalPaper-JDSA.pdf)

 ### Emotex: A Machine Learning approach to Detect Emotion in Text Streams, 2014
 -	Collected and processed large corpus of labeled messages for supervised learning of emotions in text.
 -	Developed and evaluated machine learning models to classify text messages including Support Vector Machines (SVM), Naïve Bayes and Decision Tree.
--	Implemented using Python (Scikit-learn, NumPy) and Java [PDF](https://github.com/maryhasan/maryhasan.github.io/blob/gh-pages/C30.pdf)
+-	Implemented using Python (Scikit-learn, NumPy) and Java.
+[PDF](https://github.com/maryhasan/maryhasan.github.io/blob/gh-pages/C30.pdf)

 ### LinCoh: A Feature Selection approach using Linear Coherent Bi-Clustering via Beam Searching and Sample Set Clustering, 2012
 - Developed a method to find linear coherent bi-clusters in Gene Expression Microarray data.
 Our method exploits a robust technique to identify conditionally correlated genes, combined with an efficient density-based search for clustering sample sets.
-Implemented using MatLab
+Implemented using MatLab.
 [PDF](https://github.com/maryhasan/maryhasan.github.io/blob/gh-pages/10.1.1.465.2398.pdf)

 ### NLP4SE: Analyzing Natural Language Artifacts of the Software Process, 2010
 - Designed and developed a tool to extract structured knowledge from textual data in software repositories (using Java, XQuery, DB2, XML, Stanford NLP tools: PoS tagger, Dependency Parser)
-- Extracted relations among named entities via Hierarchical Clustering of blogs (using Java, MySQL, Stanford NLP) [PDF](https://github.com/maryhasan/maryhasan.github.io/blob/gh-pages/Analyzing_natural-language_artifacts_of_the_software_process.pdf)
+- Extracted relations among named entities via Hierarchical Clustering of blogs (using Java, MySQL, Stanford NLP).
+[PDF](https://github.com/maryhasan/maryhasan.github.io/blob/gh-pages/Analyzing_natural-language_artifacts_of_the_software_process.pdf)

 ### Annoki, A Wiki tool for researchers, 2011